hokamoto/security-investigation-agent/README.md

 Decision: Investigation complete

-Rationale: The answer fully addresses all parts of the user's question: it identifies the top attacker, specifies that all application-layer attacks were LFI, lists the payloads, and confirms that the IP also sent non-attack requests.
-No additional data or clarification is required.
+Rationale: The answer fully addresses all parts of the user's question: it identifies IPs that performed both reconnaissance and exploitation phases, provides the earliest timestamp for each phase, and lists the specific ruleTags triggered during exploitation.
+No additional data is required.
 ```

 ## Disclaimer and Legal Notices